rthatcher/t2/nodered-tutorial.md

  -  Repeat - none
  -  Inject once at start? - <unchecked\>
  -  Name - Start
+In this flow the inject node is being used primarily to initiate the flow, rather than to inject data.
+In this flow the data will come from JSON files on disk.

 ##### 2. **fs file lister** node (from storage category) - _Read JSON Files_